Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 Stock Market needs time.
 With experience you would understand what things work for you personally.

-I used to follow cigar butt approach investing for 1 year in a false believing that Warren Buffett still follows it.
+I used to follow cigar butt approach investing for 1 year in a falsehood believing that Warren Buffett still follows it.

 Don’t run behind short term money.